25 Incredible Things to Do in Niagara Falls with Kids

 The White Water Walk takes you along a boardwalk beside the Niagara River, where you can see the roaring rapids up close.

 It’s stroller-friendly and perfect for a leisurely stroll with the family.
-My kids loved the walk, and the views are incredible

 To do the White Water Walk, you will once again descend in an elevator down 70 meters.